Car Insurance Deductibles

 - If another driver strikes you, you won’t have to pay a deductible to file a claim against the other driver’s liability insurance.

 Things get a little more complicated if you’re the victim of a hit-and-run accident.
-Uninsured motorist insurance will cover damage to your car if you have it, sometimes without the need for paying a deductible.
+Uninsured motorist (UM) coverage will help pay for damage to your car if you have it, sometimes without the need for paying a deductible.

-However, if you don’t have uninsured motorist insurance, you’ll have to rely on your collision insurance, which does require a deductible.
+However, if you don’t have uninsured motorist insurance, you’ll have to rely on your collision auto insurance, which requires a deductible.

-Find Car Insurance With the Right Deductible Today
+Find the Best Auto Insurance Policy With the Right Deductible Today

-The amount you select for your deductible will play an essential role in your insurance rates.
-While it can be tempting to choose the highest option to keep your rates down, you should make sure you can afford the deductible in case you need to make a claim.
+Your deductible amount is one of the most significant factors that affect auto insurance rates.
+However, while it can be tempting to choose the highest option to keep your rates down, ensure you can afford the car insurance deductible if you need to file a claim.

-When you need to save money, comparing quotes with multiple companies might find you lower rates than raising your deductible.
+When you need to save money, comparing quotes the best auto insurance companies might find you lower rates than raising your deductible.
 An insurance representative can help you determine how much you should choose for your deductible when you look at new companies.

 Frequently Asked Questions